8 Trigrams Of The Yi Jing!

 To confirm which is your personal trigram… Send me an email with TRIGRAM in the subject line.
 In the body of that email list your first name, gender and date of birth (yes, including the year) to PK@FengShuiAdvantage.com.I’ll send you an email confirming your personal trigram, along with all its supportive 45˚ directions.

-Your personal trigram directions are only the tip of the iceberg when it comes to how you are affected by Earth’s magnetic pull.
-From your gender and date of birth there are also 15˚ personal directions, which barely 5% of Feng Shui consultants can determine.
-These more powerful 15˚ Personal Feng Shui directions can over-ride your general 45˚ trigram directions.
-For instance, I’m a XUN person so SE is my trigram’s home direction and my most restful sleeping direction.
-However, my personal ‘Lonely Pillow’ direction is 15˚ of SE, so I sleep in my second best sleeping direction.
+Your Personal Trigram directions are only the tip of the iceberg when it comes to how you're affected by Earth's magnetic pull.
+From your gender and date of birth there are also 15° Feng Shui Personal Directions, which barely 5% of Feng Shui consultants can determine.
+These more powerful 15° directions can over-ride your general 45° trigram directions.
+For instance, I'm a XUN person, so SE is my trigram's home direction and my most restful sleeping direction.
+However, my personal 'Lonely Pillow' direction is 15° of SE, so I sleep in my second best sleeping direction to avoid any interference with my love-life.

-During an on-site Feng Shui Advantage consultation you’ll learn how to manage your building’s energy patterns and you’ll also receive two pages for each resident’s personal directions.
-One page describes all of their ‘Lifetime Keys’ and the second is a diagram that can be used to find those directions anywhere in the world.
-For those of you too far away for an on-site consultation, you have the opportunity to learn to manage all of your personal directions… by ordering your personalized ‘Lifetime Keys Personal Directions Self-Mastery Toolbox.’
-The only thing the toolbox doesn’t include is instructions on how to manage your building’s energies.
-To learn more about how your 15˚ Personal Feng Shui directions are affecting your life or to order your toolbox visit… Personal Directions.
+During an on-site Feng Shui Advantage consultation you'll learn how to manage your building's energy patterns using the 5 elements as beautiful accessories that blend with your décor and you'll also receive 2 pages for each resident's Feng Shui Personal Directions.
+One page describes all of their 'Lifetime Keys' and the second is a diagram that can be used to find those directions anywhere in the world.
+For those of you too far away for an on-site consultation, you have the opportunity to learn to manage all of your Personal Directions... by ordering your personalized 'Lifetime Keys Personal Directions Self-Mastery Toolbox.'
+The only thing the toolbox doesn't include is instructions on how to manage your building's energies.
+To learn more about how your 15° Feng Shui Personal Directions are affecting your life or to order your toolbox visit...
+Personal Directions.

 © 2007 P.K.
 Odle.
 All rights reserved.